 MICHAEL’S LOVE.FISH TIPS

 Use the right pan.
-The right amount of evenly spread heat is essential.
+The right amount of evenly spread heat is essential to cook fish.

 Remove the moisture before cooking to ensure a crisp skin.